Gadigal metro station

-Gadigal metro station (known during planning and construction as Pitt Street metro station) is an underground Sydney Metro station in the central business district of Sydney, Australia which opened in August 2024.
+Gadigal metro station is an underground Sydney Metro station in the central business district of Sydney, New South Wales, Australia which opened in August 2024.
 The station serves the Metro North West & Bankstown Line, with services operating between Sydenham and Tallawong.
 Services are expected to extend from Sydenham to Bankstown by 2026.
+Gadigal station was known during planning and construction as Pitt Street.